 - Central GST (CGST) – levied by central government

-- State GST (SGST) – levied by state government
+- State GST (SGST) – levied by a state government

 - Integrated GST (IGST) – levied by the Central government on an inter-state supply of goods and services

-On sale of goods/service either IGST is to be charged or SGST & CGST both to be charged.
-If the business is in union territory then UTGST will apply in place of SGST.
-The difference is only in name, the concept is same.
+On a sale of goods/service either IGST is to be charged or SGST & CGST both to be charged.
+If the business is in union territory, then UTGST will apply in place of SGST.
+The difference is only in name; the concept is the same.

 Applicability of different types of tax